35 GTA 5 Locations Based on Real Life

 Why It Counts: Oriental Theater is GTA 5’s Chinese Theatre-style Hollywood landmark.
 It belongs in the Vinewood tourism cluster rather than the broader city section.

-Claim Guardrail: Do not use the real theater’s current naming history unless sourced separately.
+Accuracy Note: Avoid using the real theater’s current naming history unless sourced separately.

 GTA 5 Tequi-La-La